FeresMrad/QA-Delve/README.md

 - [QA Roadmap – roadmap.sh](https://roadmap.sh/qa)
 - [ISTQB Certified Tester Foundation Level Syllabus (Version 4.0.1)](https://istqb.org/wp-content/uploads/2024/11/ISTQB_CTFL_Syllabus_v4.0.1.pdf)

+## 4. Environments

+Environments are controlled spaces where software is deployed and tested at different stages of development.

+- **Development (dev):** Where developers write and test code locally.
+Frequently changing and may be unstable.
+- **Testing / QA:** Dedicated space for systematic testing by QA teams.
+More stable, focuses on functional and non-functional testing.
+- **Staging:** Production-like environment for final testing.
+Nearly identical to production setup, used for final validation.
+- **Production (prod):** Live environment with real users.
+Limited testing is performed, mostly monitoring and smoke tests.

 *Next steps:*
--Add environments section.
--Add small QA projects and practical examples to familiarize myself with the concepts.
+- Add small QA projects and practical examples to familiarize myself with the concepts.
--Further additions (TBD)
+- Further additions (TBD)